 AD: Yeah.
 That sounds about right.
-I use the word minimum people.
-I like to move around as their dead, their slumber.
+I use the word move people.
+I like to move around as they are dead, they are in a slumber.
 I like to wake them up out of their slumber.

 MT: I think that could be part of your antics is that— I was following stuff for you for a long time and actually it was before I ever met Cathy (Carlson).
 And your antics are interesting and sometimes weird, but I don’t think there’s a meanness at the core.
 I think it’s about getting people out of a comfort zone.